Mecole Hardman Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- Hardman has racked up 372 receiving yards (41.3 per game) and one touchdown, hauling in 38 passes on 53 targets.
+- Hardman has 372 receiving yards on 38 receptions (53 targets), with one touchdown, averaging 41.3 yards per game.

 - Hardman has been the target of 14.0% (53 total) of his team's 378 passing attempts this season.